FAQ for Prospective Students

 - Can I minor in English?

 Certainly!
 To minor in English, you must complete six courses, including the two introductory courses (101 or 220) and a minimum of three courses at the 300 level (320-399), including at least one on pre-1800 material.
+At least one 300-level course must be take at Dickinson.

 - Can I minor in something else while majoring in English?